brianguenter/TheDerivativeGraph/README.md

 ## The Chain Rule and the Derivative Graph
 sum of products of terms where each term is a partial derivative a of function node wrt to one of its children.
 ### What is Automatic Differentiation anyway?
 What is automatic differentiation?
-It is any algorithm which computes the sum of products of the edges in the derivative graph, while treating the derivative values at the edges as opaque quantities.
-Example:
+An algorithm which computes the sum of products of the edges in the derivative graph, while treating the derivative values at the edges as opaque quantities.
 The goal of AD algorithm development is to minimize the number of additions and multiplications required to evaluate the sum of products.
 There are only two ways to do this: factor out common terms and compute common subexpressions so that expressions that are more commonly used are computed before less commonly used expressions.
 Example:

 ## Creating an AD algorithm from scratch
 ###  R¹->Rⁿ

 ###  Rⁿ->R¹

 ### Forward and Reverse